 For the latest on beaches visit the council's dedicated page: https://www.folkestone-hythe.gov.uk/parks-and-open-spaces/beaches/shepway-beaches/dogs

-- The Leas Coastal Park - dogs are allowed all year but some areas require the dogs to be on lead (e.g. the kid's play area).
-Others just state "under control".
+- The Leas Coastal Park - dogs are allowed all year but some areas require the dogs to be on lead (e.g. the kid's play area - they must be on lead there).
+Other parts of the park just request to please keep your dog "under control".
 I do not have a definition of "under control" so would advise you to make your own enquiries if needed.
+You'll see many dogs off lead in this part, and mine loves it.
 This park provides plenty of space for dogs to run and explore plus is right by the beach too (though be careful of the restricted Mermaid Beach May - Sept).
-If you have a particularly greedy dog like mine, try to avoid off lead visits on very sunny days from 11-6pm as there are lots of picnics and BBQs.
+If you have a particularly greedy dog like mine, try to avoid off lead visits on very sunny days during the summer from 11-6pm as there are lots of picnics and BBQs.
 Sadly, a lot of people seem to leave their rubbish behind too.
-My dog loves this but it looks messy and I am mindful of foods being left that would not be good for him etc. Cars are permitted into the park towards the west part of it so be watchful also.
+My dog loves this but it looks very messy esp on a Monday morning (why are people SO LAZY???) and I am mindful of foods being left that would not be good for him etc - i find myself having to take numerous bones out of his mouth every day over the summer, so just be mindful of this.
+Cars are permitted into the park towards the west part of it so be watchful also.
 It is generally very quiet apart from very sunny days when more cars will be parking up there.

 - Radnor Park - this is the park near to Folkestone Central Station.
 When I last enquired, dogs were allowed off lead everywhere apart from by the children's play area (for obvious reasons).
 If you can't trust your dog off lead on this park (picnics, roads nearby etc) there is also an enclosed dog run.
 Also, towards the north side of the park, there are two large ponds (ducks, fishing etc) plus an area with a stream and walkways which I find ideal for my dog.